imayanksrivastava/channelmsnews/README.md

 * React Router
 * How to add a loading spinner in the React App while API fetches the data
 * Use of Moment.js to play with Dates.

+# Upcoming Features

+* More usability of Account Feature
+* Sentimental Analysis of news and categorization into Positive, Neutral and Negative
+* Use of Redux for State management